Article updated March 2022.

 An often effective solution is taking extra quantities of the specific nutrients the adrenal glands need for optimal functioning and eliminating toxic substances such as heavy metals that severely interfere with ideal adrenal gland activity.

-Some studies have demonstrated that psychological interventions such as stress and relaxation management training can influence the appearance of allergic disorders via the effects that stress levels and relaxation have on circulating blood cortisol levels or the immune response.
+Some studies have demonstrated that psychological interventions such as stress and relaxation management training can influence the appearance of allergic disorders via the effects of stress levels and relaxation on circulating blood cortisol levels or the immune response.

 Natural Allergy and Respiratory Relief Suggestions

-The first and most important natural allergy and respiratory relief step you can take is to adjust your diet and lifestyle by making healthy choices that lead to wellness and strengthen your entire body, including your all-important immune system.
+The first and most crucial natural allergy and respiratory relief step you can take is to adjust your diet and lifestyle by making healthy choices that lead to wellness and strengthen your entire body, including your all-important immune system.
 I highly suggest staying away from the multitude of prescription and over-the-counter “remedies” available for allergies.
-These only mask the symptoms, and in fact, can sometimes make the concern worse by weakening the immune system in the long run (corticosteroids, for example).
+These “remedies” only mask the symptoms and often make the concern worse by weakening the immune system in the long run (corticosteroids, for example).

 Liver/Gallbladder/Colon Cleansing – Performing periodic digestive tract and liver/gallbladder cleansing is very effective for immune system support.
 The liver is the main filter of your body.
 Keeping it clean and supported will help your entire immune system to work more efficiently.